-Vegan, gluten-free/grain-free, and made with paleo ingredients… but I really don’t think anyone will ever know!
+Vegan, gluten-free/grain-free, and the filling is made with paleo ingredients, which means no corn syrup!
+But I really don’t think anyone will ever know!
 They’re easier than they look, they just require a bit of patience is all.

 We’re using the Simple Mills Artisan Bread Mix for the crust base, keeping them grain-free and gluten-free.

 If you haven’t heard of Simple Mills yet, you really must check them out.
 They make so many amazing products – all grain-free, gluten-free, made with simple ingredients leaving out all of the unnecessary “stuff”.
 Everything from crunchy cookies, crackers, boxed mixes, frosting – they’re incredible!
 I’m actually obsessed with everything they make (their almond flour crackers are legit addicting).
 And I love how versatile their baking mixes are – I used this same artisan bread mix for a galette crust this past summer!

 - vanilla extract

 - flaxseed meal

 How To Make Pecan Pie Bars

 - Preheat oven to 325ºF.
 Line a 8×8 inch baking pan with parchment paper.

 - Make the crust: In a medium bowl, combine Simple Mills Artisan Bread Mix with melted coconut oil and maple syrup.
 Press evenly into the lined pan, then poke some holes in the dough with a toothpick (see the picture in the post).
 Bake for 10 minutes, then remove from oven and allow to cool.
 Toast pecans at 325ºF for about 8 minutes.
 Turn oven temp up to 350ºF.